Table of Contents

 I’ll admit this combination sounds interesting: butternut squash and cheese.
 Don’t ask me how or why I even wanted to play around with this idea, but I am so glad I did!
 Growing as much squash as I do, I have a lot to use during the winter.
 I’m always adding it to soups, but have recently been wanting to use it in other ways.

-This is delicious for any Super Bowl party or just a gathering of friends.
+This is delicious for any game day party or just a gathering of friends.
 The process seems odd but this is definitely worth making!

 Butternut Squash Cheese Dip